robbeykaaso/rea2/docs/c++/stream.md

     - asynchronously execute the lamda function
     - `aParam` is the param of this pipe
     - return the result stream of the function
+    - notice: ensure the function has output streams
 </br>